kydance/kydance.github.io/posts/golang-GMP/index.md

 	mLockProfile mLockProfile // fields relating to runtime.lock contention

 	// wait* are used to carry arguments from gopark into park_m, because
-	// there&#39;s no stack to put them on.
+	// there's no stack to put them on.
 That is their sole purpose. waitunlockf          func(*g, unsafe.Pointer) bool
 	waitlock             unsafe.Pointer
 	waitTraceBlockReason traceBlockReason